 ‘What’s popping’ baby?’
 The 26-year-old is heard to exclaim in the clip, ‘I heard you b*tches was missing me in Fashion Week New York.
 I’m here to serve it to you motherf*ckers, serve it to you cold.
 You b*tches could really never, ….’cause a bitch can’t see.’

-Sensible sartorialists first began working facemasks into their looks during fashion month, when we were beginning to see early warning signs of COVID-19.
+Sensible sartorialists first began working facemasks into their looks during fashion month, when we were beginning to see early warning signs of coronavirus.
 Now, facemasks have become this season’s hottest accessor and the fashion flock put their own spin on the face mask with adornments to show off a bit of personality while trying to combat coronavirus.
 Denizens in New York, London and Paris were all seen sporting this season’s must-have accessory during the last month of shows for AW 2020.

 Checking Invoices is the Instagram account of reportedly two unidentified Greek roommates living in Milan garnered a lot of attention when they attended the Fendi SS 2020 runway show during Milan Fashion Week.